-Prince Albert generates 56.93% of its own money whilst receives 43.07% from the equitable share of taxes and grants from National Government.
+Prince Albert generates 56.93% of its own money whilst it receives 43.07% from the equitable share of taxes and grants from National Government (Municipalmoney.gov.za).

-The bar chart across shows how much of a municipality's income it is able to generate itself (through property rates, service charges, etc.), compared with how much it receives as transfers and grants from national government.
-The more a municipality is able to generate its own income, the more self-sufficient it is.
+The bar chart in Figure 3.12 shows how much of a municipality's income it can generate itself (through property rates, service charges, and other sources), compared with how much it receives as transfers and grants from national government.
+The more a municipality can generate its own income, the more self-sufficient it is.

-In 2019, Prince Albert generated (see bar chart across):
+In 2019, Prince Albert generated (see Figure 3.13):

 - R3.4 million from property rates;

 - R22.4 million from service charges;

 - R0.5 million from rental income;

 - R3 million from interest and investments:

-- R3.7 million from fines:
+- R3.7 million from fines;

 - R0.2 million from agency services;

 - R43.8 million from government transfers for operating expenses;

 - R12.4 million from government transfers for capital expenses;

-- R5.3 million from 'other' sources
+- R5.3 million from 'other' sources.

-Some of the largest expenditure items in 2019 included:
+Some of the largest expenditure items in 2019 included (see Figure 3.14):

-- R12 million on electricity
+- R12 million on electricity;

-- R26 million on governance, administration, planning and development
+- R26 million on governance, administration, planning and development;

-- R18.6 on housing
+- R18.6 on housing;

-- R2.3 million on waste management
+- R2.3 million on waste management;

-- R3.8 million on waste water management
+- R3.8 million on wastewater management.

-Figure 3.28: PAM Generated Income (Municipalmoney.gov 2019)
+Figure 3.13: PAM Generated Income (Municipalmoney.gov 2019)

-Figure 3.29: PAM Expenses (Municipalmoney.gov 2019)
+Figure 3.14: PAM Expenses (Municipalmoney.gov 2019)

-3.2.5 TOURISM
+3.6 TOURISM

 Prince Albert town is the primary centre for tourism activity within the municipality.
+Figure 3.14 shows the Tourism Places of Interest in the municipality.
 Tourist attractions in the region are associated with heritage, adventure and ecotourism.